KolbyML/cryptologo/README.md

 Want to add you logo or change it on my website.

-# Instructions
+# Logo Minimum Size

-Do a PR and add your logo to the master folder.
 Logo size doesn't matter but should be greater then 250 px at minimum

 # Naming format